-U.S. Department of Homeland Security U.S. Coast Guard TCP-HSG-002 (Rev.01-19) OCCUPANT RESPONSIBILITIES Section I: Service Member Information Service Member's Name Service Member's Name (Last, First, MI): Rank/Rate: Permanent Duty Station ( Include Work Phone #): Quarters Address (Street, Apt#, City, Sta te, Zip, Home Phone #): Please read each state ment and acknowledge b y initialing in the preceding block. personnel at the Coast Guard Housir tus, dependent status, transfer orders housing unit nd/or Asbestos disclosure if applicab understand t hat I must schedule pre a quarters or a after the purchase of addi notify CGPD within 3 days of occupy tional firearms in accordance with loc cal policy. maintains ju risdiction.
-Therefore, in t property yet the local law enforcement he event of an emergency I am direct ted to call 911.
-M11101.1 (s eries), and will ensure my g Center Petaluma Housing Manual, y dependents, guests, and pets comp bly with this instruction.
-I understand authorized personnel can inspect my quarters at any time.
-Reasonable notification will be given when appropriate (1-5 days), however, unannounced inspections for major violations (i.e. housekeeping violations, etc.) may receive no advanced notification.
-I understand I am financially responsible for all damages due to negligence, unauthorized alterations and damaged or missing government property.
-It is strongly encouraged that I carry renter's insurance.
-If I own a waterbed or play structure I am required to carry liability insurance.
-Trampolines, fire pits, and swimming pools are prohibited.
-I understand that an Absence from Quarters form must be submitted when quarters are to be vacant 14 days or more.
-The Housing Office must approve any absence of 60 days or more, with the maximum time allowed for both the sponsor and family members to be away at 20 weeks.
-An exception to policy must be submitted, in advance, for periods exceeding 20 weeks.
-I understand I must obtain the housing officer's written approval for individual guest visits of more than 21 days.
-Guest visits beyond 30 days or exceeding 45 cumulative days require approval from the AHA.
-Overnight guest visits in the UPH is strictly forbidden.
-FAMILY HOUSING ONLY: I understand the pet policy for government housing.
-Any damage to quarters or flea infestation caused by my pet(s) will be my financial responsibility.
-I further understand I may be held financially responsible to eliminate the problem of lingering pet odors or pest infestations detected within 60 days of my final inspection.
-I understand I am responsible for the performance of routine maintenance (replacing light bulbs, repairing leaking faucets, broken electrical cover plates, loose door knobs, etc), housekeeping and, where appropriate, grounds care.
-I understand electrical repairs are restricted to changing of light bulbs, cover plates, and these types of minor repairs.
-No rewiring or repairing of circuits, switches, etc. is allowed.
-I am aware I must call maintenance for emergency and routine services.
-I understand parking is restricted to streets, private driveways, garages, marked parking spaces and parking lots.
-Parking is on a first come, first served basis in all unassigned spaces.
-No vehicles may be parked on grass/landscaped areas at any time.
-Recreational vehicles such as trailers, campers, boats, jet skis, etc. are not permitted to be stored in the streets or driveways in any housing area.
-All vehicles must be licensed/registered and in operative condition or will be subject to towing.
+U.S. Department of Homeland Security U.S. Coast Guard OCCUPANT RESPONSIBILITIES TCP-HSG-002 (Rev.06-23) Section I: Service Men ber Information Service Member's Name (Last, First, MI): Rank/Rate: Permanent Duty Station (In nclude Work Phone #): Quarters Address (Street, Apt#, City, Sta te, Zip, Home Phone #): Please read each stater ment and acknowledge by initialing in the preceding block.
+I understand my requirement to keep personnel at the Coast Guard Housin ng Office informed of any change i n status, e.g., marital st atus, dependent status, transfer order: s, family composition.
+I have receiv ed a Lead Based Paint and/or Asbestos disclosure if applicab le to my assigned housing unit. ovide a written 45-day Notice of Intent to Vacate.
+I hat I must schedule pre notify CGPD within 3 days of occupy litional firearms in accordance with lo property yet the local law enforcemen the event of an emergency I am directing Center Petaluma Housing Manual, ig Center Petaluma Housing Manual, ly dependents, guests, and pets comp I understand authorized personnel can inspect my quarters at any time.
+Reasonable notification will be given when appropriate (1-5 days), however, unannounced inspections for major violations (i.e. housekeeping violations, etc.) may receive no advanced notification. ible for all damages due to negligence e unauthorized nd damaged or missing o 1 and districted It is strongly encouraged that I carry renter's insurance.
+If I own a waterbed or play structure I am Trampolines, fire pits, and swimming I understand vacant 14 da the maximum that an Absence from C ys or more.
+The Housir n time allowed for both t Quarters form must be submitted wher ng Office must approve any absence on he sponsor and family members to be d, in advance, for periods exceeding 2 n quarters are to be of 60 days or more, with away at 20 weeks.
+An ng officer's written approval for individ more than 21 days.
+Guest visits bey ond 30 days or exceeding 45 cumulat uest visits in the UPH is strictly forbide ive days require quarters or fl understand I ea infestation caused by may be held financially tand the pet policy for government how my pet(s) will be my financial respond responsible to eliminate the problem sibility.
+I further lays of my final inspection. repairing leal and, where a light bulbs, co king faucets, broken ele ppropriate, grounds car over plates, and these t e performance of routine maintenance ctrical cover plates, loose door knobs, e.
+I understand electrical repairs are place of minor repairs.
+No rewiring or the I must call maintenance for emerger etc), housekeeping restricted to changing of repairing of circuits, I understand and parking I vehicles may trailers, camp parking is restricted to sots.
+Parking is on a first be parked on grass/landers, boats, jet skis, etc. area.
+All vehicles must ving. streets, private driveways, garages, m t come, first served basis in all unassi dscaped areas at any time.
+Recreatio are not permitted to be stored in the be licensed/registered and in operativ arked parking spaces gned spaces.
+No nal vehicles such as streets or driveways in